(616) 404-3400 Licensed & Insured — #262300501 Serving Grand Rapids & Surrounding Areas

 City of Kentwood

 Standard MRC R310 enforcement.
-Kentwood combines the structural and final inspection into fewer visits than some neighboring cities, which can shorten timelines.
+Kentwood publishes a public handout that references R310 verbatim, which makes plan-set submission predictable.
+Kentwood combines structural and final inspection into fewer visits than some neighboring cities, which can shorten timelines.
 Older Kentwood homes (1960s–1970s ranches) often have block foundations that require extra care during the cut to avoid cracking adjacent courses.

 Cascade Township